-Our Post Experience programmes in Public Policy are designed for policy analysts and advisors engaged in policy analysis, development and evaluation in the public and non-government sectors.
-The programmes help develop students' policy analysis skills and offer advice to assist decision-makers.
+Our professional programme in Public Policy is designed for policy analysts and advisors engaged in policy analysis, development and evaluation in the public and non-government sectors.
+The programme helps develop students' policy analysis skills and offer advice to assist decision-makers.

 Students learn practical problem-solving skills and techniques drawing on concepts and frameworks from economics, politics, philosophy and law, and how they can be applied to specialised areas including social policy and local government, health and education.

-The Public Policy programme consists of three options:
+The Public Policy programme consists of three qualification options:

-The Postgraduate Certificate in Public Policy (PGCertPP) consists of four courses totalling 60 points.
-The PGCertPP is generally completed over two consecutive trimesters in one year, with students taking two courses per trimester.
-Students should complete the PGCertPP within two years of first enrolling in the programme.
+The Postgraduate Certificate in Public Policy consists of four courses totalling 60 points, and is usually completed in two trimesters over one year, taking two courses per trimester.

-The Postgraduate Diploma in Public Policy (PGDipPP) consists of courses totalling 120 points.
-The PGDipPP is generally completed in four trimesters over two years, with students taking two courses per trimester.
-Students should complete the PGDipPP within three years of first enrolling in the programme.
+The Postgraduate Diploma in Public Policy consists of eight courses totalling 120 points, and is usually completed in four trimesters over two years, taking two courses per trimester.

-The Master of Public Policy (MPP) consists of courses totalling 180 points.
-The programme is usually completed in six trimesters over three years for part-time students, taking two courses per trimester.
-Full-time students usually complete the MPP programme in three to four trimesters over two years, taking four courses per trimester.
-Students should complete the MPP within four years of first enrolling in the programme.
+The Master of Public Policy consists of courses totalling 180 points.
+For part-time students, the MPP is usually completed in six trimesters over three years, taking two courses per trimester, while full-time students usually complete in three-four trimesters over two years, taking three-four courses per trimester.

-For further information on courses and timetables, please refer to the Post Experience Prospectus.
+For further information on courses and timetables, please refer to the Postgraduate Prospectus.